Gvistic/Asailify/README.md

 ## Why

-Those who have malice intentions tend to be consistent, which makes it easier for bots such as Asailify to automate and detect troublesome users thus making it easier for staff members.
+Asailify helps automate and detect troublesome users who consistently use similar profile pictures in their attacks, making it easier for staff to detect these users.
+For instance, attackers attempting to phish posing as known verification bots who use the avatars of known verification bots, scammers who have a selection of avatars they consistenly use, or DM advertisers who commonly uses a known profile picture.

 ## Technical Information